pyth-network/pyth-crosschain/contract_manager/README.md

 # Docs

-You can generate the docs by running `npx typedoc src/index.ts` from this directory.
+You can generate the docs by running `pnpm exec typedoc src/index.ts` from this directory.
 Open the docs by opening `docs/index.html` in your browser.

 # Scripts

-You can run the scripts by executing `npx ts-node scripts/<script_name>.ts` from this directory.
+You can run the scripts by executing `pnpm exec ts-node scripts/<script_name>.ts` from this directory.